alexhrao/aoc-2024/README.md

 Part 2 was an interesting problem.
 Based on some back of the envelope math, my Part 1 solution would take a few months to complete it, even if I added some parallelization.
 For awhile I focused on trying to "cache" entries; if I'd seen a stone before, remember what it transforms into.
 It was on a run that I realized order probably **didn't** matter because you never merged stones back.
 With that, at first my plan was to just process each stone in parallel.
 Then I started thinking about doing it in batches and trying to remember bigger strings of stones across several steps, or trying to predict a stone's future and replace it with that.
 It wasn't until I went on that run when I realized if you have `N` identical stones, you can just calculate the next step for one of those stones, and then multiply that output by `N`.
 That is, each step you figure out an inventory, a count of each type of stone you have.
 Then for each type, calculate the next step and create a new inventory for the next step.
-That one ran even ffaster than my part 1, taking less than half the time.
+That one ran even faster than my part 1, taking less than half the time.
 A really great problem that forced me to think about where I was doing extra work.

-### Day 12 Commentary
+### Day 12

 As with yesterday's problem, the first part was relatively simple.
 I could have used `petgraph` (and I haven't ruled out exploring that), but basically if you